HuddleEng/octopose/README.md

 ### Generate a manifest to only deploy certain packages

 ```
-python .\generate_manifest.py -p Huddle.XYZ
+python .\generate_manifest.py -p Huddle.ABC Huddle.XYZ
 ```

-This will only add the specified project to the manifest:
+This will only add the specified projects to the manifest:

 ```
 {
     'Projects':
     {
+        'Huddle.ABC':
+            {
+                'Packages': ['Huddle.ABC'],
+                'Version': '1.0.0'
+            },
         'Huddle.XYZ':
             {
                 'Packages': ['Huddle.XYZ1', 'Huddle.XYZ2']